timmaki/GAM/CreatingClientSecretsFile.md

     1. Authorize scopes for OAuth2
         1. select the `Client ID` for the OAuth client (type `Other`) and copy it (Control/Command-C).<br />
 ![gam-60](https://cloud.githubusercontent.com/assets/1683475/11798259/d2b077ce-a28e-11e5-992c-4d3e044ac610.png)
-        1. in another browser window or tab, log into Google Apps using a domain super-admin account
+        1. in another browser window or tab, login to Google Apps using a domain super-admin account
         1. go to the [Google Apps Admin Console](http://admin.google.com)
         1. click the `Security` icon
 ![gam23](https://cloud.githubusercontent.com/assets/1683475/11096322/07bd8492-885f-11e5-9365-55a2dead8455.png)